ersilia-os/eos30gr/README.md

 - Tags: hERG, toxicity, ML

 # Model description
-Tool for clasifying hERG blockers, using a re-trained version of the deephERG model.
+Tool for classifying hERG blockers, using a re-trained version of the deephERG model.
 - Input: Compound
 - Output: Probability of hERG blockade (80%)
 - Model type: Classification